gcioffi/TLIO/README.md

 ## IMU Simulator - Dataset from Reference Trajectories .csv
-We could also launch the IMU Simulator fitting the splines to the reference pose in the trajectories .csv directly, instead of using the Vicon data.
+We could also launch the IMU Simulator introduced in the previous Section fitting the splines to the reference pose in the trajectories .csv directly, instead of using the Vicon data.
 However, after having generated the simulated IMU measurements with the Simulator, we should run:

 https://github.com/gcioffi/TLIO/blob/sim_to_real/src/scripts/sim_rotors_drag/add_rotor_drag.ipynb